ezsystems/commerce-documentation/docs/guide/order_history/orderhistory_configuration.md

 - `numeric-comma` - for numbers which use a comma as the decimal place like currency
 - `datetime` - for datetime in the format `<dd.mm.YYYY HH:mm>` or `<dd.mm.YYYY>`
-- `false` - disables sorting for a column
+- `false` - disables sorting of a column

 ``` yaml
 siso_order_history: